susumuota/kaggleenv/README.md

 +c.NotebookApp.notebook_dir = '/tmp/working'
 ```

-Note: This patch may not work in the future version of Kaggle's Docker image.
+Note: This patch may not work in the future version of [Kaggle Python docker image](https://github.com/Kaggle/docker-python).
 In that case, create a new patch with `diff -u original new > patch`.
 At least I confirmed this patch work on `v99` tag.

 ### Create `docker-compose.yml`